 By Dr. Greg Grillo

 As we enter 2022, some of the challenges of the past two years linger.
 Still, there’s a sense of optimism in our profession.
 Dental expenditures were expected to drop by 20% or more in 2020, but most practices experienced a.
 The past year saw cautious growth in many regions as dentists returned to near-normal patient volume.
 As we continue to face a redefined future, every practice must develop a sound dental marketing strategy.
 Even if you’re growing your practice, you need to fine-tune the details of the patient experience.
 Consumers bring more demands for convenience and service now than in the past.
 And innovative business models are reshaping the profession with enterprise models and multi-platform marketing programs.
 This isn’t a time to coast.
 On the other hand, if you’re feeling stuck and frustrated by a lack of growth, it’s time to review your dental marketing plan and align the pieces.
 Dental marketing can feel overwhelming as we manage a staffing crisis and patient demands.
 However, effective marketing for dentists breaks down into three foundational elements: the brand message, the budget, and the tools.

 Why Should Patients Choose Us?

 A dental practice should have a compelling purpose that guides everything from product offering to patient experience.
 Be sure you are clear on your mission and how it impacts every aspect of the business, including service quality.
 Simon Sinek definedas a model for understanding why people buy products or services.
 In dentistry, this means clearly defining:

 - What: The services you offer to your patients

-How: The characteristics that differentiate you from other practices
+- How: The characteristics that differentiate you from other practices

-Why: The reason you show up and change lives
+- Why: The reason you show up and change lives

 What’s A Reasonable Dental Marketing Budget?

 An overhead target for marketing depends on many factors, and what one practice spends on marketing may not be enough for another one.
 Many coaching programs teach 5% of overhead as a responsible dental marketing budget.
 But many practices need to spend 10%, and a start-up entity may require 15%.
 Assess your goals, trajectory, and business environment and set a 5-15% target that fits your practice.
 A solid plan includes three overarching components: intent-based marketing, awareness marketing, and remarketing.
 Most practices should divide their marketing budget this way:

 - 70% of their digital marketing budget goes to intent-based marketing, usually Google.
 Ads display when their target audience searches for specific keywords, including “near me.”
 At least 60% of patients indicate they choose a doctor based on a convenient location.

 - 30% of the budget should be split between remarketing and awareness ads.
 Facebook and Instagram are examples of good places to build your brand.
 And you may choose to follow site visitors with ads as part of this allocation as part of a retargeting strategy.

 What’s The Best Way To Advertise Dental Practices?